"fearless in its vulnerability, and able to pull disparate musical genres into a cohesive whole without artifice."

 -KC Studio

+Recently, Stacy was a finalist for the Pinnacle Prize, an award given to leaders under 45 who are committed to improving the quality of life for all Kansas Citians.
 Stacy is a 2022 OneBeat Virtual Fellow for Global Music Leaders and she received the 2020 Charlotte Street Foundation Generative Performing Artist Award.
-Stacy has received grants from ArtsKC, ArtSounds, Charlotte Street Foundation and the UMKC Women's Council.
+Stacy has received grants from the National Endowment for the Arts, Mid America Arts Alliance ArtsKC, ArtSounds, Charlotte Street Foundation and the UMKC Women's Council.
 Stacy received her MM in composition from the University of Missouri-Kansas City and her BM in composition from Western Michigan University.
-Her teachers include Rome Prize winners Paul Rudy and James Mobberley as well as Pulitzer Prize winners Zhou Long and Chen Yi.
-Other influential teachers include Guggenheim Fellow Curtis Curtis-Smith, Christopher Biggs and Lisa Coons.
-Prior to studying music, Stacy studied print journalism at Boston University.